p4r4bellum/the-pwndoc-book/the-pwndoc-book.md

 sudo docker-compose -f backend/docker-compose.dev.yml down
 ```

 Application is accessible through <https://localhost:8081> API is accessible through <https://localhost:8081/api>, granted there is GUI available on your local machine.
-For the sake of development, we strongly suggest to setup Pwndoc on a local development machine using Docker Desktop.
+For the sake of development, we strongly suggest to setup pwndoc-ng on a local development machine using Docker Desktop.

 ## Tests